LauritsSkov/Introgression-detection/README.md

 > train
     -obs                [required] file with observation data
+    -chrom              Subset to chromosome or comma separated list of chromosomes e.g chr1 or chr1,chr2,chr3 (default is use all chromosomes)
     -weights            file with callability (defaults to all positions being called) -mutrates           file with mutation rates (default is mutation rate is uniform) -param              markov parameters file (default is human/neanderthal like parameters)